YuukanOO/streamy/README.md

 });

-// On the client Streamy.sessions(other_guy_sid).emit('private', { body: 'This is a private message' });
+// On the client
+// You could also give it an array of sessions ids Streamy.sessions(other_guy_sid).emit('private', { body: 'This is a private message' });
 ```

 The server will add the property (client side) `data.__from` which contains the sender session id.

-### Streamy.sessionsForUsers(uids) Server-only
+### Streamy.sessionsForUsers(uid)

-This method behaves similarly to `sessions`, however it looks up the sessions based on userIds.
-The special object it returns contains a single `emit` method that will send to every matched user.
+This method behaves similarly to `sessions`, however it looks up the sessions based on user id(s).
+It returns a special object which contains one method: `emit` which works the same as the `core#emit` method.
+On the server, you can also send a socket in place of the uid parameter.

 ## Utilities

 ### Streamy.sockets([sid]) Server-only

 If no parameter is given, returns all connected socket objects.
-If a string is provided it will try to retrieve the socket associated with the given sid.
+If a string or an array of strings is provided it will returns a special object with a `send` method and matched sockets in `_sockets`.

+### Streamy.socketsForUsers([uid]) Server-only

+Behave similarly to `sockets`, however it looks up the sockets based on user id(s).

 ### Streamy.id([socket])